 Professional Engineers Registration Bill 2019

 The Victorian Government has now passed legislation requiring any person in certain areas (see below) conducting an engineering service in Victoria to be registered as a professional engineer, as is already the case in Queensland.
+It protects the title of “Professional Engineer”.
 This is a historic moment for the engineering profession in Victoria, and finally provides recognition of the vital role that engineers play in building our world and protecting our communities.

 The Victorian Engineers Registration Scheme is a co-regulatory model where an assessment is done by a professional engineering body and then the engineer registers with the Business Licencing Authority.
-The assessment entities will assess an engineers’ professional eligibility inclusive of education, work experience and continuing professional development.
+The assessment entities will verify the qualifications, experience and competency of professional engineers for registration.

-APEA with RPEng is an assessment entity in Queensland and intends to be in Victoria.
+APEA is an assessment entity in Queensland and expects to be in Victoria.

 APPLY FOR RPENG